GoogleCloudPlatform/cloud-code-samples/java/java-guestbook/.readmes/intellij/README.md

 2. Select skaffold.yaml.

-3. Choose **Build and deploy with** and select the frontend module.
-This tells Cloud Code to deploy only the frontend service, not the backend.
+3. Choose **Build and deploy with** and select either the frontend or backend module.
+This tells Cloud Code to deploy only the selected service.
+You can select more than one module to deploy.

-Note: The Guestbook app needs both services deployed to function properly, but for this tutorial we'll deploy one service to demonstrate running individual modules.
+Note: The complete Guestbook app needs both services deployed to function properly, but for this tutorial we'll deploy one service to demonstrate running individual modules.

-4. You can now run the frontend module by deploying it to [minikube](#run-the-app-on-minikube) or [GKE](#deploy-app-to-gke).
+4. You can now run the selected module by deploying it to [minikube](#run-the-app-on-minikube) or [GKE](#deploy-app-to-gke).

 You can see how the Guestbook frontend module is defined by checking out the frontend's [skaffold.yaml](../../src/frontend/skaffold.yaml) file.